pymatgen.analysis.chemenv.utils package

 classmethod from_npoints(points, best_fit='least_square_distance') Self[source]

-Initializes plane from a list of points.
+Initialize plane from a list of points.

 If the number of points is larger than 3, will use a least square fitting or max distance fitting.